-To correct the under-allocation of resources and therefore under-consumption of chicken pox vaccination, the government needs to provide a subsidy that will allow the cost savings passed on to consumers to equal to the marginal external benefit at $0Q_S$ which is the socially optimal output.
+To correct the under-allocation of resources and therefore under-consumption of chicken pox vaccination, the government needs to provide a subsidy that will allow the cost savings passed on to consumers to equal to the marginal external benefit (MEB) at OQs which is the socially optimal output as seen in figure above.

-This is represented by the vertical distance (CD) between the MPB and the MSB curves at $0Q_s$.
+This is represented by the vertical distance (CD) between the MPB and the MSB curves at OQs.
 Instead of shifting the MPB, this will now shift the MPC curve by CD to MPC'.
 This is because the subsidy lowers the cost of providing the inoculations and producers pass on the lower cost to consumers in the form of lower prices.

-Market equilibrium is now achieved where the socially optimal level of output is OQ_s .
+Market equilibrium is now achieved where the socially optimal level of output is OQs.
 Resources are thus efficiently allocated, and society's welfare is maximised.
-At OQ_s , the deadweight loss is eliminated.
+At $OQ_s$ , the deadweight loss of area ABC is eliminated.